hippopotamus-prime/qclip/README.md

 # QClip
-> Queue-based clipboard extender for Windows
+> Portable queue-based clipboard extender for Windows

 ## About
 QClip is a clipboard extender for Windows that monitors the standard Windows